se-edu/se-book/errorHandling/defensiveProgramming/compulsoryAssociations/text.md

 <div id="body">

-Consider two classes, Account and Guarantor, with an association as shown in the following diagram:
+Consider two classes, `Account` and `Guarantor`, with an association as shown in the following diagram:

 <tip-box>